GameFoundry/bsf/Documentation/Manuals/docs/00_User/11_Particles/02_particleEvolers.md

 auto evolver = ParticleGravity::create(desc);
 ~~~~~~~~~~~~~

-# Force {#particleEvolvers_e}
+# Force
 Applies an arbitrary force to particles.

-Represented with the @ref bs::ParticleForce "ParticleForce" and initialization options provided through @ref bs::PARTICLE_FORCE_DESC "PARTICLE_FORCE_DESC".
+Represented with the @bs::ParticleForce and initialization options provided through @bs::PARTICLE_FORCE_DESC.

-Use @ref bs::PARTICLE_FORCE_DESC::force "PARTICLE_FORCE_DESC::force" to specify the force direction and intensity.
-If @ref bs::PARTICLE_FORCE_DESC::worldSpace "PARTICLE_FORCE_DESC::worldSpace" is true the force direction is assumed to be provided in world space, otherwise it is assumed to be relative to the transform of the parent particle system.
+Use @bs::PARTICLE_FORCE_DESC::force to specify the force direction and intensity.
+If @bs::PARTICLE_FORCE_DESC::worldSpace is true the force direction is assumed to be provided in world space, otherwise it is assumed to be relative to the transform of the parent particle system.

 ~~~~~~~~~~~~~{.cpp}
 // Applies a force to particles, pushing them towards the positive X axis